FREQUENTLY ASKED QUESTIONS

 QUESTION #12: I’M BEING HARASSED.
 IS THERE ANYTHING I CAN DO ABOUT IT?

 Sadly, it is difficult to seek justice when you are facing harassment, especially if the harassment is coming from an agent of law enforcement.
-I have covered tips on dealing with harassment of all types on my FIGHTING VIGILANTES page, as well as keeping up with some major scam artists and vigilante organizations on my SCAMMERS AND VIGILANTE DATABASE.
+I have covered tips on dealing with harassment or scammers in Chaper 8 of YOUR LIFE ON THE LIST.
 However, I’ll summarize a few tips to help those experiencing harassment:

 Question #13: I’M NO LONGER REQUIRED TO REGISTER.
 WILL I STILL FACE PROBLEMS AND BE SUBJECT TO CERTAIN LAWS AS I WAS AS A REGISTERED PERSON?